-- (4) "Electronic Recording Commission."
-As is further defined and described in §§ 5 and 6, this act creates an Electronic Recording Commission to promote harmony in the standards and practices of recording offices that use electronic recording in various adopting states and to keep their technologies compatible. - (5) "Electronic signature."
+(4) "Electronic signature."
 The term "electronic signature" is based on the definition of that term in UETA § 2(8).
-Thus, the Comments to that section have general applicability to this section also.
 However, this definition uses the word "document" instead of "record" to identify the instrument being signed.
-(See generally paragraph 1, above, for a discussion of the reasons). - (6) "Paper document."
-A "paper document" is one that is received by the recorder in a form that is not "electronic."
-Despite the use of the word "paper," this document form is not limited to documents on a paper medium; the word "paper" is merely a convenience.
-Just as with the definition of an "electronic document," the moment at which the character of the document will be determined is the moment it is received by the recorder.
-As stated in paragraph 3, above, if a document is received by the recorder in a non-electronic form it is a paper document regardless of whether it has a prior or subsequent existence as an electronic document. - (7) "Person."
-The definition of a "person" is substantially the same as that contained in UETA § 2(12).
-It includes individuals, associations of individuals, and corporate and governmental entities. - (8) "State."
+(See generally paragraph 1, above, for a discussion of the reasons).

+(5) "Person."
+The definition of a "person" is the standard definition for that term used in acts adopted by the National Conference of Commissioners on Uniform State Laws.
+It includes individuals, associations of individuals, and corporate and governmental entities.

+(7) "State."
 The word "state" includes any state of the United States, the District of Columbia, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States.